 But you do want the water level to be above the top of the colored boxes (it’s really hard to see, but there is a very faint dotted line at the top of left chamber to indicate the water level).

-Step 4 – Add the test powder: Everything that comes with your soil test kit will probably be color coordinated like mine is.
+Step 4 – Add the test powder: Everything that comes with your type of soil test kit will probably be color coordinated like mine is.

-Carefully pull apart the capsules so that you can pour the powder into the left chamber of your test kit.
-You only want to put the powder in there, not the entire capsule.
+Carefully pull apart the capsule so that you can pour the powder into the left chamber of your test kit.
+You should only put the powder in there, not the entire capsule.

-Don’t let any of the powder get into the water in the right side compartment (that needs to just be the test water).
-Be careful here, you don’t want to inhale the powder or get any of it in your eyes or mouth.
+Don’t let any of the powder get into the water in the right side compartment (that needs to just be the clear test water).

-Step 1 – Put your soil sample into the test container: Add a small amount of your sample soil to the left side chamber to fill it to the line (it’s really just a tiny bit).
+Step 1 – Put your soil sample into the test container: Add a small amount of your soil sample to the left side chamber to fill it to the line (it’s really just a tiny bit).

 I tried using the dropper thingy for this, but that does not work, so don’t do that.
-I found it easier to use a small (clean) spoon to get the dirt in there.
+I found it easier to use a small spoon to get the dirt in there.

-You don’t have to be too fussy or worry about getting dirt into the right side chamber.
+You don’t have to be too fussy or worry about getting dirt into the right side compartment.
 And if you accidentally fill it above the line, then you can just pour out the extra.
 No biggy.

 Again, I recommend doing this part in a spot where there’s no wind.
 You don’t want the powder blowing away, or getting into your eyes or mouth.

-Step 4 – Mix everything together: Put the cover back on your test and make sure it’s on tight.
+Step 4 – Mix everything together: Put the cover back on your pH test, and snap it on tight.